zarusz/SlimCluster/docs/intro.md

 services.AddSingleton<ILogRepository, InMemoryLogRepository>(); // For now, store the logs in memory only
 ```

-What is important that the custom commands (e.g. `IncrementCounterCommand`) need to be serializable by the [chosen serialization plugin](#serialization).
+What is important that the logs (e.g. custom commands `IncrementCounterCommand`) need to be seriali3zable by the [chosen serialization plugin](#serialization).
-Alternatively if you want to serialize the custom commands (app specific commands) with a different serializer then, you can set the type to look up in the MSDI:
+Alternatively, if you want to serialize the custom commands (app specific commands) with a different serializer then, you can set the type to look up in the MSDI:

 ```
 cfg.AddRaftConsensus(opts =>